Ekitji/Files/README.md

 ## LOLDriverScanner All
 Download the LOLDriverScanner_ALL script and download the drivers.json file (link above, sorry no webrequest included, dont like pwsh talking to internet =] )
-Put the drivers.json in LOLDriverScanners root folder and run the script- This one is more aggressive and will search in whole C: for sys-files.
+Put the drivers.json in LOLDriverScanners root folder and run the script.
+This one is more aggressive and will search in whole C: for sys-files.
 It checks MD5,SHA1,SHA256, Authenticode (SHA256) against the loldrivers json file.

 The results will be in console or GridView (excel look-a-like)